php-ru/symfony-docs-ru/reference/constraints/Positive.rst

 Positive
 ========

-.. versionadded:: 4.3

-    The ``Positive`` constraint was introduced in Symfony 4.3.

 Validates that a value is a positive number.
 Zero is neither positive nor negative, so you must use :doc:`/reference/constraints/PositiveOrZero` if you want to allow zero as value.